Postmodernism Won't Smash Capitalism!

 “I am not sure that we have now transcended and left behind modernity, class politics, labour and production, imperialism, fascism and the other phenomena described by classical and neo-Marxism...”

 For a start, I doubt very much that any postmodernist has ever “left behind” class (or “class politics”), “labour”, “production”, etc. How on earth could they?
 Such things obviously exist.
-(Though this is not quite so clear when it comes to “modernity” and what Kellner takes to be “fascism” and “imperialism”.)
+(Though this isn't quite so clear when it comes to “modernity” and what Kellner takes to be “fascism” and “imperialism”.)
 What postmodernists have rejected are Marxist theories of class, labour, production and whatnot.
 Now that is a rejection of Marxism, not a a case of completely leaving behind the things which have been tackled by Marxists and others.

 Kellner even extends his rigid Marxist critique to Michel Foucault - whom he sees fit to lump together with Baudrillard and Lyotard - when he says that Foucault “made a serious theoretical mistake in severing [his] work from the Marxian critique of capitalism” (166).

 Here again the same error is made.
-Foucault most certainly did not “sever [his] work” from the “critique of capitalism”.
+Foucault most certainly didn't “sever [his] work” from the “critique of capitalism”.
 He severed himself from the “Marxian critique of capitalism” - as Kellner, this time, explicitly puts it.
 And again, Kellner, being a fundamentalist Marxist, will believe that a severing oneself from a/the Marxist critique of capitalism is a severing oneself from the critique of capitalism itself – full stop.

 Not only do Marxists like Kellner deem postmodernists to be part of Das System, they also question their status as “radicals”.
-Kellner says precisely that - if not explicitly - in the following:
+Kellner says that - if not explicitly - in the following:

 “Baudrillard is still read and received as a political radical, and those who are becoming increasingly attracted to his thought generally perceive themselves as 'radicals' of some sort.”
 (162)